Deenee/textxet/README.md

 # Textxet
-A text messaging service that makes it easier to integrate all the other text messaging ervice you know and love 😅.
+A text messaging service that makes it easier to integrate all the other text messaging services you know and love 😅.

 <!-- ## Features
 ### 1. Fluent Database ORM